Set on the banks of the Fitzroy River, 391 kilometres east of Broome, Fitzroy Crossing in Western Australia (WA) is a

 , a spectacular waterway with soaring weathered cliffs and abundant wildlife.
 Located 20km from town via a sealed road, Geike Gorge is the home to the Balga (freshwater Barramundi), the rare Galwanyi (Leichhardt’s sawfish) and Baya Gawiy (Coach Whip stingray).
 Department of Parks and Wildlife (DPAW) one hour boat tours are available from May to mid-October.
 Indigenous tours also offer an excellent insight to local Indigenous history and culture, including bush tucker and medicine.

-Mimbi Caves are located 90 km east of Fitzroy Crossing and is accessible through a tour.
+Mimbi Caves are located 90 km east of Fitzroy Crossing on Mt Pierre Station and is accessible through a tour.
 The cave system reveals ancient large scale fossilised reefs that are amongst the best preserved in the world.
 This extraordinary location attracts geologists from all over the world and you can view speleothems, tall slender stalagmites, shawls, flowstones and sparkling calcite crystals formed over millennia.
 Girloorloo Tours, 100% indigenously owned and operated, provides three hour walking tour out at Mimbi Caves, part of the 350 million year old Devonian Reef system; available in dry season, bookings are essential.

 Fitzroy Crossing Accommodation and Information